11 min read / 5 January 2023 / yasmin sharp

 Here’s a helpful guide for safe and effective application:

-6. Make this a twice-daily routine – once in the morning and once at night.
+6. Repeat twice daily: For the best results, make this a twice daily routine and repeat this routine in the morning and at night.

 What's the connection between tea tree oil and acne?